Compare some of the best international money transfer services

 The transaction will take between 1 and 6 days to complete depending on how long it takes Alex’s American bank to send the money to TransferWise.
 As Alex is sending his savings (money he has already paid tax on) to his Australian bank account, he will not be required to pay tax again in Australia.

 Alison Banney is the banking and investments editor at Finder.
-She has written about finance for over five years with her work featured on sites including Yahoo Finance, Money Magazine and Dynamic Business.
+She has written about finance for over six years with her work featured on sites including Yahoo Finance, Money Magazine and Dynamic Business.
 She has previously worked at Westpac, and has written for several other major banks including BCU, Greater Bank and Gateway Credit Union.
-Alison has a Bachelor of Communications from Newcastle University, an ASIC RG146 Generic Knowledge Certification for financial advice and an ASIC RG146 Certification in Securities and Managed Investments.
+Alison has a Bachelor of Communications from Newcastle University with a double major in journalism and public relations.
+She also has an ASIC RG146 compliance certificate for financial advice, an ASIC RG146 compliance certificate for securities and managed investments and an ASIC RG146 compliance certificate for superannuation.

 Global Reach will match any competitor's exchange rates.
 Conditions apply.